dpressel/nbsvm-xl/README.md

 # nbsvm-xl

-NBSVM using SGD for fast processing of larger datasets
+NBSVM using SGD for fast processing of large datasets

 ## More info
 Fast, scalable SGD SVM or LR demonstration code for: